LIBERTY

 suggested to allow flexibility in--- or to even negate the necessity of---

-identifying a statute violated by the accused: “In order to determine whether an indictment charges an
+identifying a statute violated by the accused: “In order to determine whether an indictment

-under which he purported to lay the charge is immaterial.
-He may have conceived the charge under one
+the statute under which he purported to lay the charge is immaterial.

-statute which would not sustain the indictment but it may nevertheless come
+sustain the indictment but it may nevertheless come within the terms of

-within the terms of another statute.
-(A
+another statute.
+(A statute

-statute other than the one cited) may
+other than the one cited) may

-draw the sting of criminality from the allegations.” id, 229.
-[This
+draw the sting of criminality from the allegations.” id,

-case was cited as supportive during the modification of FRCrP 7 (c) (3).]
+supportive during the modification of FRCrP 7 (c) (3).]

 It